 I've been working full-time as a Japanese-English translator since 2009 through my company Fry Translation Inc, a subchapter S corporation.
 I translate mainly technical and business documents, including manuals, reports, presentations, and scientific papers, from Japanese into English.

 I love being a self-employed translator because the work is challenging and fascinating, I can set my own hours, and I never have to attend meetings!
 And fortunately there always seems to be plenty of demand.

-In my free time, I enjoy reading, hiking, running, cooking, and attending concerts and lectures with my wife Leah, who works in the publishing industry.
+In my free time, I enjoy reading, hiking, running, cooking, and attending concerts and lectures.

 I don't participate in any social media platforms, so if you'd like to

 like me, I'm afraid you'll have to do it the old-fashioned way!